 Our ducks love their kiddie pool.
 My chickens haven’t ever really shown an interest in it, though I’ve heard some say that their chickens will instantly flock toward any source of coolness in the summer heat.
 Maybe my birds like to suffer unnecessarily… The ducks, however, this is their favorite thing in the world.
 They love jumping in the pool and splashing around to get cooled off.

 Most coop designs don’t allow for shade, but if there’s any way you can provide them with some, they’ll likely love you forever.
 From something as simple as a dining umbrella to an actual porch (what we decided to go with) the shade will provide some much-needed and much-appreciated reprieve from the blistering heat this summer.

 7. Keep the Coop Clean

-In the hot summer months you need to be removing the poop from the coop frequently, possibly even daily.
+In the hot summer months, you need to be removing the poop from the coop frequently, possibly even daily.
 Why?
-Because it begins to break down and once the decomposing material begins breaking down, it creates heat… a lot of it, and quickly.
+Because it begins to break down and once the decomposing material begins breaking down, it creates a lot of heat very quickly.

 Make sure your flock has plenty of ventilation at all times, but this is especially important in the sweltering heat.
 You can even install a fan in your coop if the design and space allows.
 Anything to improve air flow is going to help keep it cooler inside.
 We leave the windows in our coop open nearly all summer unless it’s raining cats and dogs and they can’t be left open.